Creative Arts Ministry majors can pursue many career paths. Explore your options here!

 A course introducing students to techniques and deployment of prevalent creative teaching and worship styles in the contemporary evangelical church.
 Principles of planning, dynamics, creative presentation, audience engagement, response, and evaluation will be presented.
 Guest lectures from creative professionals, working worship leaders, and recording artists will supplement the principal lectures.

-Worship Leadership and Ministry
+Worship Design & Leadership

 The Arts in Christian Worship